Last updated: May 2026

 |---|---|---|

-| Weekday baseline | 22 weekdays | Calculator result before holiday review. |
+| Weekday baseline | 22 weekdays | Calculator result before holiday checks. |

 | Weekday holidays | 2 closures | Subtract if your organization does not work those days. |